Applying to master’s programmes

 - you are applying for education where the teaching is conducted in Finnish or Swedish.

-The above exemptions apply also to applicants with an incomplete degree at the time of applying, in which case the degree must be completed by 31 July 2020 and a certified copy of the degree certificate submitted by 7 August 2020 at 15.00 (GMT +2).
+The exemptions above apply also to applicants with an incomplete degree at the time of applying, in which case the degree must be completed by 31 July 2020 and a certified copy of the degree certificate received by Admission Services by 7 August 2020 at 15.00 (GMT +2).

 As the majority of Aalto University’s master’s programmes are taught in English, applicants to English-taught programmes are not required to demonstrate Finnish or Swedish skills.
 Check the language of instruction for your study option from the study option’s web page.